-Agendas for all regular Planning Commission meetings are posted at least 72 hours prior to the meeting at the Council Chamber, 429 C Street and the Cinnamon Municipal Complex, 711 W. Cinnamon Drive.
+Agendas for all City Council meetings are posted at least 72 hours prior to the meeting at the Council Chamber, 429 C Street and the Cinnamon Municipal Complex, 711 W. Cinnamon Drive.
+Written communications from the public for the agenda must be received by the City Clerk's Office no less than seven (7) days prior to the meeting date.
 The City of Lemoore complies with the Americans with Disabilities Act (ADA of 1990).
 The Council Chamber is accessible to the physically disabled.
-Should you need special assistance, please call (559) 924-6744 at least four (4) business days prior to the meeting.
+Should you need special assistance, please call (559) 924-6744, at least 4 business days prior to the meeting.